-- Immediately notify your Department Chair or Supervisor. - The Department Chair or Supervisor will immediately notify the Dean of Campus Operations. - Dean of Campus Operations will notify the President. - Dean of Campus Operations and the President will determine the course of action in response to this type of threat. - Expect activation of the Spartan Emergency Response Teams depending on the time available.
-Dean of Campus Operations will direct a call to local law enforcement. - Dean of Campus Operations will coordinate with local law enforcement officials to evaluate information received and decide upon a course of action.
+- Immediately notify your Department Chair or Supervisor. - The Department Chair or Supervisor will immediately notify the Campus Safety Officer. - The Campus Safety Officer will notify the Campus President. - The Campus Safety Officer and the Campus President will determine the course of action in response to this type of threat. - Expect activation of the Spartan Emergency Response Teams depending on the time available.
+The Campus Safety Officer will direct a call to local law enforcement. - The Campus Safety Officer will coordinate with local law enforcement officials to evaluate information received and decide upon a course of action.